Stress arousal is that feeling of “low grade dread’ that we might notice. Mostly, it’s based upon nothing real.

 - we tell ourselves to suck it up and get over it, which means we tell ourselves to push the stress down and attempt to ignore it.

-Anyway, your subconscious mind is aware of your “stress arousal” state, and also has “normal” to compare it to.
+Your subconscious mind is always aware of your “stress arousal” state, and also has “normal” to compare it to.

 Remember, it has as its goal to maintain balance in your body, and it can only do this by getting your attention.
 And there are only two ways to get your attention: play a movie in your head or create a pain you’ll notice in your body.